 Simply give us your request.
 We will pre-select resources on your topic and have them available on your requested pick-up date.
 NOTE: Please give us advanced notice of at least 1-2 weeks for book/material requests.

-Look for “Brain Builders” (indicated by the “Bb”) in our Library Catalogue, Children’s New Materials, Tween New Materials, as well as here on this page.
+Look for “Brain Builders” (indicated by the “Bb”) in our Library Catalogue, Children’s New Materials, Tween New Materials, as well as below.

 Assignment Alert: Teachers may contact the library to give an alert on assignment/projects coming up in a specific subject area.

 This guide is designed to help Initial Teacher Education students find materials that centre or focus on First Nations, Métis, and Inuit worldviews, experiences and knowledges for teaching in the K-12 classroom.